Adequate moduli spaces and geometrically reductive group schemes: Uniqueness of adequate moduli spaces

 The monomorphism $\cW \to (\cX \times_Y \cX)_{\red}$ is surjective by property (1) and also an immersion since $Z$ is locally separated.
 It follows that $\cW \to (\cX \times_Y \cX)_{\red}$ is an isomorphism and that $\psi \circ p_1 = \psi \circ p_2$. \end{proof}

-\begin{remark} It is not true that the conditions (a)$-$ (c) imply that $\phi$ is universal for maps to arbitrary algebraic spaces.
-Indeed, if $X$ is the non-locally separated affine line (ie., the bug-eyed cover), then $X \to \AA^1$ satisfies (a) $-$ (c) but is not an isomorphism. \end{remark}
+\begin{remark} It is not true that the conditions (a) $-$ (c) imply that $\phi$ is universal for maps to arbitrary algebraic spaces.
+Indeed, if $X$ is the non-locally separated affine line (that is, the bug-eyed cover), then $X \to \AA^1$ satisfies conditions (a) $-$ (c) but is not an isomorphism. \end{remark}